 It is important to note that this statute of limitations may vary depending on the specifics of your case and other state laws, so it is important to contact an experienced premises liability lawyer as soon as possible to determine your rights and any other applicable deadlines.

 If you fail to file a claim within this time frame, you may be barred from taking legal action against the negligent party and may be unable to recover compensation for your injuries.
-Additionally, depending on the circumstances, some states have what is known as a discovery rule, which may allow you to extend the statute of limitations if it can be shown that the injury was not discovered until after four years.
+Additionally, depending on the circumstances, some states have what is known as a discovery rule, which may allow you to extend the statute of limitations if it can be shown that the injury was not discovered until after two years.

 It is always best to contact a premises liability attorney as soon as possible after an accident so they can review your case and advise you on the best way to move forward.
 An experienced lawyer can also help you understand your rights and ensure that all applicable deadlines are met.Do I Need an Attorney?